 2. Solo travel is nice, but so is being with good company

-Probably the best thing about this year was I had a good combination of doing me at german Folkfest both by myself and with a few really cool and awesome friends.
+Probably the best thing about this year was I had a good combination of doing Folkfest both by myself and with a few really cool and awesome friends.
 Near the beginning of each night I was by myself, giving me the ability to do my “see all the pavilions I can” race.
 I could see what I want, leave when I want, look at what I want.
 I didn’t have to answer to anyone.
 Contrast to the amazing time I had with my friends Sarah and Chelle, who showed me just what Folkfesting with them is all about.
 Booze!!!!
 Checking out hot guys and gals.
-Had I not been with them, I would not have had cuba libre the opportunity to be at the Scottish Pavilion to see the Mass Bands, which were amazing.
+Had I not been with them, I would not have had the opportunity to be at the Scottish Pavilion to see the Mass Bands, which were amazing.

 Traveling alone is great for the flexibility you give yourself, but with a group, being forced to compromise opens up doors to experiences you may never have actually considered as an option, and more than likely will love.